longturn/freeciv21/docs/Modding/Rulesets/actions.rst

   * the target tile cannot contain any city or units not allied to the actor unit and all its cargo.
   * target must be visible to the actor.

+.. _modding-ruleset-actions-vs-stack:

-Actions Done By A Unit Against All Units At A Tile
+Actions Done by a Unit Against All Units at a Tile
 ==================================================

 .. _action-capture-units: